plurid/plurid/README.md

 </h1>

-Transform web documents into a 3D explorable structure
+Explore information as a 3D structure.

 The monorepository contains packages implementing the `plurid'` technology to create a 3D browser view based on the [plurid-specification](https://github.com/plurid/plurid/tree/master/packages/plurid-specification).